dirigeants/klasa/guides/Getting Started/UnderstandingPermissionLevels.md

 For instance the conf command requires level 6 to run, by default this is how it works:

 - level 6 requires 'MANAGE_GUILD' Permission: true/false
-- level 7 is the guild Owner: true/false
+- level 7 is the Guild Owner: true/false
 - level 8 is not defined, and always returns false
-- level 9 is the bot owner, and has break so we will stop checking higher rules: true/false
+- level 9 is the Bot Owner, and has break so we will stop checking higher rules: true/false

 If any check from 6-9 returns true, the user will be able to run that command.
 Also, if no break is encountered, the command will silently fail, instead of telling the user "they don't have permission to use x command"...